benibela/xidel/examples/site-generator/README.md

 Xidel can be used to generate static web pages using XQuery.

-The great thing about XQuery is that a standard XQuery expression looks just like a HTML page template.
+The great thing about XQuery is that a standard XQuery expression looks just like an HTML page template.
 For example

     <html><body>
       <div>{$content}</div>